Eagles sign K Elliott off Bengals practice squad

 — Jake Elliott (@jake_elliott22) September 12, 2017

-A rookie out of Memphis, Elliott was selected by the Bengals in the fifth round of the 2017 NFL Draft.
-He converted 78 percent of his field goal tries over four seasons at the collegiate level, and holds American Athletic Conference records for career points (445) and made field goals (81).
+A rookie out of Memphis, Elliott was selected by the Bengals in the fifth round of the 2017 NFL draft.
+He converted 78 percent of his field goal tries over four seasons at the collegiate level and holds American Athletic Conference records for career points (445) and made field goals (81).

-Elliott has a strong leg, just wasn't accurate enough in camp, but he's talented enough to kick somewhere.
-Bengals knew they could lose him

-Sturgis suffered a hip flexor injury on the opening kick Sunday against the Washington Redskins and is expected to be out 4 weeks, a source told ESPN's Adam Schefter.
+Sturgis suffered a hip flexor injury on the opening kick Sunday against the Washington Redskins and is expected to be out four weeks, a source told ESPN's Adam Schefter.

+The Bengals selected Elliott with one of their fifth-round picks after struggling to fix their kicking game in 2016.
+Longtime kicker Mike Nugent was released late in the season after he missed six field goals and six PAT attempts.
+Randy Bullock, Nugent's replacement, missed a potential game-winning kick against the Texans.

+Elliott displayed a strong leg on both field goals and kickoffs, just missing a 60-yard attempt wide in the Bengals' final preseason game.
+Bullock, however, had an almost perfect camp.
+He did not miss a kick in a preseason game until the final week, and was also more consistent in practice.